Scholarships

 Sweden KTH Joint Programme Scholarship 2025

-The KTH Joint course Scholarship 2025, which covers all tuition costs for the study time at KTH Royal Institute of Technology in Sweden, is now open to prospective international students interested in a joint course.
+The KTH Joint course Scholarship, which covers all tuition costs for the study time at KTH Royal Institute of Technology in Sweden, is now open to prospective international students interested in a joint course.

-Only 7% of qualified applicants received nominations for the scholarship in 2024, making it a very competitive but worthwhile opportunity for worthy applicants.
+Only 7% of qualified applicants received nominations for the scholarship, making it a very competitive but worthwhile opportunity for worthy applicants.
 Here is all the information you require if you intend to enroll in a joint program at KTH in the fall of 2025.

 The purpose of the KTH Joint Programme Scholarship is to assist students by paying for their tuition throughout their time at the KTH Royal Institute of Technology in Sweden.
 This implies that while attending KTH, participants are exempt from paying for their academic courses.